 Costs & Charges

-A: In simple terms, under the terms of your retainer, if you win your claim your costs will be paid by the Third Party insurers.
-If you lose your claim or costs cannot be recovered, then your funding arrangement with Auto Legal Protection Services Ltd will provide indemnity for costs of up to £100,000, unless there is a serious breach of the terms of the policy by you (e.g. fraud) or you do not co-operate and follow our advice and the cover is subsequently withdrawn.
-If the insurance indemnity cover which you have is withdrawn, we shall advise you immediately, before incurring any further costs and you will have the option to proceed on a private-paying basis.
+A: In simple terms, under the terms of your retainer, if you win your claim ALPS will not charge you anything for our services.
+If you lose your claim or costs cannot be recovered, then your funding arrangement with Auto Legal Protection Services Ltd will provide indemnity for costs of up to £100,000, unless there is a serious breach of the terms of the policy by you (e.g. dishonesty or fraud) or you do not co-operate and follow our advice and the cover is subsequently withdrawn.
+If the insurance indemnity cover which you have is withdrawn, we shall inform you immediately and provide our advice on how best to proceed.

-A: At ALPS Legal, if you did not purchase Legal Expenses cover when you took out your motor insurance, we operate on a conditional fee basis which means we won’t charge you if you lose your case.
+A: If you are not an ALPS LEI policyholder, we may still be able to assist.
+Your case will be dealt with on a conditional fee basis which means we won’t charge you if you lose your case.
 It is also unlikely that you would have to pay the other sides costs but in order to protect you against this risk we will organise insurance for you.
 If you do not have an ALPS LEI policy, the difference between our bill of costs and the sum recovered from our opponents in respect of your legal costs will be deducted from your damages, however this is limited to a maximum of 25% of the sum you stand to receive.

 A: “Disbursements” are the cost of payments made to other people involved in the case, such as experts and barristers, as well as any Court fees paid.
 In a personal injury claim, disbursements likely to be incurred are: